iyzana/vsync/README.md

 No popups asking you to create/join a room, no strange external control bar.

 Queue videos by YouTube-Link, Youtube-Id or any query.
-When entering a query the first result will be added to the queue.
+When entering a query the first search result will be added to the queue, use at your own risk.

 ![screenshot](./screenshot.png)